Infinya (OTCMKTS:HAIPF) Sets New 1-Year High at $101.24

-Infinya Ltd (OTCMKTS:HAIPF – Get Rating) hit a new 52-week high on Tuesday .
-The stock traded as high as $101.24 and last traded at $101.24, with a volume of 0 shares changing hands.
+Shares of Infinya Ltd (OTCMKTS:HAIPF – Get Rating) reached a new 52-week high during mid-day trading on Wednesday .
+The stock traded as high as $101.24 and last traded at $101.24, with a volume of 0 shares trading hands.
 The stock had previously closed at $101.24.

 Infinya Price Performance